 The fourth delicious offering is brought to you by Adam & Eve , just off Oxford Street (Central London) , an area that doesn’t have very many non chain eateries.
 The Sunday menu offers a couple of roasts and the Roast Rib of Beef was delivered in a good man sized serving.
 Service can be patchy when they are busy.

 Last, but by no means least, the newly revamped Alexandra in Wimbledon (South West London).
 It is yet another Youngs’ pub that now offer great pub grub.
 This pub takes its food very seriously.
-Dave Ahern (@corkgourmetguy) is the new head chef and he has recently launched their new menu where the ham hock is outstanding.
-Sunday lunch here comes with home made Yorkshire pudding and gravy.
+Sunday lunch here comes with terrific homemade Yorkshire pudding and gravy.
 Servings are hearty and the careful and cooking is creative.
 You can opt for one of their burgers instead of a roast which are equally good. @TheAlexSW19

-There are so many more pubs to check out in London, but for now, these are the top picks.
+There are so many more pubs to check out in London and this list will be updated regularly.
 Please feel free to share your favourite pubs for Sunday lunch in the comments.